-Three years ago, my understanding of autism changed.
-Before that, autism was a disorder I encountered in my practice.
-Three things shifted my conceptions.
+In 2017, my understanding of autism changed.
+Before that, autism was a “disorder” I only encountered in my clinical practice.
+Since then, three things shifted my conceptions.

 Second, I picked up several books on autism and felt frustrated as I read; autistics were disordered and ALWAYS the problem according to non-autistics.
 According to non-autistics, autistics were not social enough; they spoke at length about things that interested them; they lacked empathy; etc. etc. etc…

 And third, a few months later, I was diagnosed with autism.